Here Are The 8 Most Dangerous Places In San Francisco After Dark

 Ever wonder what places to avoid in San Francisco, or what the worst areas in San Francisco are?
 Perhaps you’re curious about what the worst neighborhoods are in San Francisco, statistically speaking.
 Here, we point out what spots are the most crime-ridden statistically.
 These findings are in accordance with FBI crime data based on the number of crimes per 10,000 capita.
 Please be advised and tread carefully in the dangerous places in San Francisco:

 Did we miss a dangerous place in Fog City?
-What do you consider to be the worst neighborhoods in San Francisco?
+What do you consider to be the worst or most dangerous places to avoid in San Francisco?
 Let us know in the comments.

 Of course, no place is perfect, and locals happen to love living in this beautiful little corner of the Golden State.
 So let’s move on to some happier news, shall we?
-Take a look at some of the best places to live in San Francisco.
+Take a road trip to see some of the best places to live in San Francisco.

 Places to avoid in San Francisco